 - Scrape the dough onto a work surface and divide it in half.
-Working with one portion at a time, roll the dough ¼ inch thick between 2 large sheets of parchment or wax paper.
-Leaving the dough sandwiched between the parchment or wax paper, stack the dough on a baking sheet and freeze until firm, 15 to 20 minutes.
-(Alternatively, refrigerate the dough for 2 hours or overnight.)
+Working with one portion at a time, roll or press the dough ¼-inch thick between 2 large sheets of parchment paper.
+Leaving the dough sandwiched between the parchment paper, stack the dough on a baking sheet and freeze until firm, 15 to 20 minutes.
+(Or refrigerate the dough for 2 hours or overnight.)

-- Preheat the oven to 350 degrees.
-Line 2 baking sheets with parchment paper or silpat liners.
+- Preheat the oven to 350 degrees F. Line two baking sheets with parchment paper.

 Recipe Source: adapted from The New Best Recipe Cookbook by ATK

 Recipe originally posted December 2009; updated November 2021 with new photos, recipe updates, etc.